kubernetes-sigs/gateway-api/site-src/guides/index.md

 ### Cleanup

-After you're done, you can clean up after yourself by uninstalling the Gateway API CRDs and webhook by replacing "apply" with "delete" in the commands above.
+After you're done, you can clean up after yourself by uninstalling the Gateway API CRDs by replacing "apply" with "delete" in the commands above.
 If these resources are in-use or if they were installed by a Gateway controller, then do not uninstall them.
 This will uninstall the Gateway API resources for the entire cluster.
 Do not do this if they might be in-use by someone else as this will break anything using these resources.